brunch/brunch/docs/README.md

 Do `brunch new proj -s es6` in your shell prompt.
 Executing the command will:

 * Create directory `proj`
-* Clone git repo `git://github.com/brunch/with-es6.git` to the dir;
-  which is our skeleton aliased to `es6`
+* Clone git repo `git://github.com/brunch/with-es6.git` to the dir, which is our skeleton aliased to `es6`
 * Run `npm install` to install app dependencies and brunch plugins